 In order to keep the dining hall a pleasant environment for all, appropriate behaviour is expected.
-Arriving in pyjamas or bathrobe, shirtless or shoeless, etc. is considered inappropriate.
+Arriving in bathrobe, shirtless or shoeless, etc. is considered inappropriate.
 Unruly behaviour will be dealt with by the Food Services staff and/or the Residence Life Staff.
-No utensils, dishes, trays, beverage, or food may be taken out of the Canada Room, with the exception of bagged lunches or sick meals.
+No utensils, dishes, trays, beverage, or food may be taken out of the dining facilities, with the exception of bagged lunches or sick meals.
 Upon the completion of one's meal, residents are expected to clear their trays to the dish return room located at the back of the Canada Room.

-Covid Update: Depending on Public Health guidelines, take out meals may be allowed.
-Refer to Canada Room signage and staff for more details.
+Covid/Flu Update: Depending on Public Health guidelines, take out meals may be allowed.
+Refer to Canada Room and Loretto Dining Hall signage and staff for more details.